Donatus Edet Akpan

-Donatus Edet Akpan (born 1952) is the current bishop of the Roman Catholic Diocese of Ogoja.
+Donatus Edet Akpan (born 2 August 1952) is a Nigerian Catholic prelate who has served as the bishop of the diocese of Ogoja since 2017.

+Biography

 Akpan was born in Ikat Ada Utor.
-This is within the area covered by the Roman Catholic Diocese of Ikot Ekpene.
-He studied at Queen of Angels Minor Seminary and then at Bigard Memorial Seminary of Enugu and St. Joseph Major Seminary also in Enugu.
+He studied at Queen of Angels Minor Seminary before preceding to Bigard Memorial Seminary and St. Joseph Major Seminary, both in Enugu.
 He was ordained a priest in October 1985.
-He went on to do advanced studies in biblical theology at the University of Nigeria, Nsukka.
-Much of his ministry before he was made a bishop was as a priest and rector in the Roman Catholic Archdiocese of Abuja.
-He was made appointed bishop of Ogoja in April 2017 and ordained as such in July.
+He had his further studies in biblical theology at the University of Nigeria, Nsukka.
+He was appointed as bishop of Ogoja in April 2017 by Pope Francis, and was consecrated in July.